 Find Bodega Negra at 16 Moor Street, W1D 5NH

 Petersham Nurseries is an internationally prized garden centre in Richmond, known for their glasshouse restaurant and wide selection of plants.
-Buuuut they’re opening up a brand new floral space in Covent Garden with a beautiful Italian restaurant that will serve a bunch of Italian small plates and botanically-inspired cocktails.
-Besides the restaurant, this new floral paradise–which will occupy 16,000 sq ft–will also include a home and garden store, a delicatessen/wine cellar and a florist.
+Buuuut they’ve opened up a brand new floral space in Covent Garden with a beautiful Italian restaurant that serves a bunch of Italian small plates and botanically-inspired cocktails.
+Besides the restaurant, this new floral paradise–which occupies 16,000 sq ft–also includes a home and garden store, a delicatessen/wine cellar and a florist.

 8. Neal’s Yard